AbbasPak/MCMC-Algorithms-Bayesian-Applications/README.md

 ### Why Gibbs Sampling Works

 Gibbs sampling works because each sequential update moves the parameter values closer to their distribution under the joint posterior.
-Under certain conditions, this chain of parameter updates converges to the joint distribution \(p(\theta | \text{data})\), allowing us to estimate posterior summaries (e.g., means, variances, and quantiles).
+Under certain conditions, this chain of parameter updates converges to the joint distribution $p(\theta | \text{data})$, allowing us to estimate posterior summaries (e.g., means, variances, and quantiles).

-### Advantages of Gibbs Sampling

-- **Efficiency**: By working with conditional distributions, Gibbs sampling can be computationally efficient, especially when these conditional distributions have a closed form (e.g., Gaussian).
-- **Simplicity**: It’s straightforward to implement and does not require complex tuning, unlike some other MCMC methods.

-### Limitations

-- **Slow Mixing**: Gibbs sampling can be slow if the parameters are highly correlated, as each parameter is updated conditionally rather than jointly.
-- **Convergence Issues**: In some cases, the algorithm can get stuck in regions of the parameter space, requiring more sophisticated methods like adaptive MCMC or the Metropolis-Hastings algorithm.

 Gibbs sampling is often combined with the Metropolis-Hastings algorithm when conditional distributions are not straightforward to sample from directly.

 ---